Skip to main content

 Start your supergraph

-The ddn run docker-start command will execute the script found in your .hasura/context.yaml file.
+Open a separate terminal, navigate to your project directory and run ddn run docker-start.
+This command will execute the script found in your .hasura/context.yaml file.

 When you run this command, Docker will start services for your supergraph, each connector you've added, and observability tools.

 You can explore, visualize, and test your supergraph using the Hasura DDN console.
-Simply run ddn console --local or head to https://console.hasura.io/local/graphql and try it out!
+In the previous terminal, simply run ddn console --local or head to https://console.hasura.io/local/graphql and try it out!

 Congratulations!
 At this point, you've created your very first, fully-functioning supergraph πŸŽ‰